Is there any type of Orientation Seminar offered to learn about electrical apprenticeships?

 Yes, as long as it reflects that you meet all of the minimum program requirements.

-If I applied in the past, do I still need to bring in all new documents?
+If I applied in the past, do I still need to submit all new documents?

 Yes.
-You will need to bring another copy of your qualifying documents.
+You will need to submit your qualifying documents.

 I have passed the aptitude test through another JATC.
 Will I have to retest?

 Not if it has been passed within the last 2 years with a score of 5 or higher.
 Make sure you identify the program on the application, then simply call your previous JATC and ask them to email a copy of the score to Monica Hosler at email@example.com.